The Case For Cities - Conversations

-Open any newspaper, news station or your social media, and you’d easily think American cities are doomed.
-Discussions on the COVID-19 pandemic and urban protests against racial inequality often suggest that our cities are at the heart of America’s health, sustainability and equity crisis.
-If some are to be believed, cities are reeling from an exodus of residents, office jobs, retailers and restaurants.
-Two decades of urban renaissance may well come undone over the span of less than a year.
+Over the past few years, open any newspaper, news station or your social media, and you’d easily think American cities are doomed.
+Discussions on the COVID-19 pandemic and urban protests against racial inequality often suggest that our cities are at the heart of America’s health, sustainability, and equity crisis.
+If some are to be believed, cities are reeling from an exodus of residents, office jobs, retailers, and restaurants.
+Two decades of urban renaissance may well come undone over a short span of time.

 More than ever before, it is time to counter the doomsayers.
 Most importantly, cities are not the source of America’s current predicaments - cities are the ultimate solution to a healthier, more sustainable, and more equitable America.
 Cities have survived millennia of destruction, derision and disinterest, consistently re-emerging to fuel and nourish our hunger for human progress.
 Cities will re-emerge again.

 We see the urban glass as half full, especially for mid-sized Midwestern cities like Cincinnati.
 As America is reconsidering its distribution of wealth and growth - both between cities and between its citizens - we see cities like Cincinnati as uniquely equipped to lead the way.
 We can expect more Americans than ever before to discover our cultural life, our natural splendor, and our vibrant yet accessible neighborhoods.
 We need to understand how to build on this newfound interest to make us cities of choice, but also how to ensure just growth for all citizens.
 In other words, we need to prove and improve our cities to become more attractive and more equitable.